 Whatever the type of policy, it’s essential to check what your provider's definition of private use and commercial use is.
-Driving with the wrong sort of insurance could end up invalidating your entire policy which means you won’t get any compensation if you need to claim and could lead to points on your licence, or worse.
+Driving with the wrong sort of insurance could end up invalidating your entire policy which means you won’t get any compensation if you need to claim and could lead to points on your licence.

 - How can I lower the cost of commercial van insurance?

 Cost will always be an important part of any decision you make about van insurance but it’s imperative to think about what’s covered by the policy.